If we think about where we are in our playbook at a broad level, we’ve defined our mission and we have a vision on how to get there.

 A fresh approach to an old problem

 So, part of the day-to-day working life of a designer is about tracking time.
 We’ve all been there, getting hassled by our account manager who needs to report on how much the job has cost so far, and wants us to fill out our timesheets.
+Creative review have written a great article about time sheets and their impact on creativity.

 The problem is that as designers we hate timesheets.
 We hate the conformity, the rigidness.
 How they hinder our creativity by placing us under a time constraint.